-Certain of the properties we acquired pursuant to the Arkansas River Agreement are subject to outstanding promissory notes with principal and accrued interest totaling approximately \$14.5 million at November 30, 2006.
+Certain of the properties we acquired pursuant to the Arkansas River Agreement are subject to outstanding promissory notes with principal and accrued interest totaling approximately \$14.2 million at February 28, 2007.
 These notes are secured by deeds of trust on the Properties.
 We did not assume any of these promissory notes and are not responsible for making any of the required payments under these notes.
 This responsibility remains solely with HP A&M. In the event of default by HP A&M, at our sole discretion we may make payments pursuant to the notes and cure the defaults.
 If we do not cure defaults on the notes, we will lose the Properties securing the defaulted notes.
-If HP A&M defaults on the promissory notes defaulted notes and efficient of Participation Fee by two times the amount of notes defaulted on by HP A&M. Although the likelihood of HP A&M defaulting on the notes is deemed remote, we will continue to monitor the status of the notes for any indications of default and changes in the status of the Primary Beneficiary of HP A&M pursuant to FASB Interpretation No. 46(R) Consolidation of Variable Interest Entities (as amended).
-No indications of default existed as of November 30, 2006.
+If HP A&M defaults on the promissory notes, we can foreclose on a defined amount of Pure Cycle stock issued to HP A&M being held in escrow and reduce the Tap Participation Fee by two times the amount of notes defaulted on by HP A&M. Although the likelihood of HP A&M defaulting on the notes is deemed remote, we will continue to monitor the status of the notes for any indications of default and changes in the status of the Primary Beneficiary of HP A&M pursuant to FASB Interpretation No.

+46(R) Consolidation of Variable Interest Entities (as amended).
+No indications of default existed as of February 28, 2007.